typelevel/cats-effect/docs/migration-guide.md

 The new set of type classes has been designed in a way that deliberately avoids coupling with `IO`, which makes the library more modular, and allows library authors (as well as users of other effect types) to omit that dependency from their builds.

-## Make sure your dependencies have upgraded
+## Make Sure Your Dependencies Have Upgraded

 Before you make any changes to your build or your code, you should make sure all of your direct and transitive dependencies have made releases compatible with Cats Effect 3.